Kerry O'Flaherty: Biography

 O'Flaherty competed in her first Olympics, the 2016 Games in Rio, at the age of 35.
 She finished the 3000m steeplechase with a time of 9:45.35, placing 14th in the heat.
 It was her season best, but she did not advance to the finals.

 She competed in the 3000m steeplechase at the 2018 European Championships, but did not qualify for the finals after finishing her heat in 10:09.81 and 17th place.

 O'Flaherty worked on qualifying for Northern Ireland's 2018 Commonwealth Games team, which had a qualification standard of 9:54.00.
 She tore her calf muscle in May 2017.
 O'Flaherty finished a June 2017 race at Huelva in 10:06.86 in 11th.
 At the 2017 Folksam Grand Prix she narrowly missed, finishing in 9:54.40.
-She successfully met the qualification time at an race four days later in the Memorial Rasschaert.
+She successfully met the qualification time at a race four days later in the Memorial Rasschaert.
 However, since she only met the qualification time once, she was ranked 13th of Northern Ireland's 15 qualified athletes.
 The team was allocated 11 spots so O'Flaherty was not selected to represent Northern Ireland at the 2018 Commonwealth Games.

 She qualified for the 2018 European Athletics Championships during the IFAM Flanders International.
 She placed third with 9:53.00, qualifying under the B standard.

 In 2019 O'Flaherty was working to qualify for the World Championships.
 During the European Permit Meeting in Spain, she was hit from behind as she attempted to jump a barrier.
 When she landed, she broke her fifth metatarsal, ending her hopes to qualify for the World Championships.